top of page

 Farmers’ characteristics can only partly explain the notable heterogeneity of the WTP for the considered fertilizer attributes.
 Even though the WTP for a recycling fertilizer is on average less than that for a conventional mineral fertilizer, the estimated WTP standard deviations suggest that not all farmers expect a financial compensation via price discount when purchasing recycling fertilizers.

 Utai, K., Narjes, M., Krimly, T. und C. Lippert (2022): Farmers’ Preferences for Fertilizers derived from Domestic Sewage and Kitchen Waste – A Discrete Choice Experiment in Germany.
-German Journal of Agricultural Economics (GJAE) 71 (4);.
+In: German Journal of Agricultural Economics (GJAE) 71 (4).

 Fachgebiet für Produktionstheorie und Ressourcenökonomik